 The Hochschanz Fort “Claudia”, named after the princess of the time, was built as early as the 17th century as part of the urban system.

-Due to its historical significance as well as its special sight, it is by no means worth missing out while on a trip to Tyrol.
+Due to its historical significance and special sight, it is by no means worth missing out while on a trip to Tyrol.

 Burgruine Schlosskopf is one of the youngest but most important castles in Ehrenberg.
-The original purpose of the fort was to recapture Burg Ehrenberg, besieged by Bavaria.
+The fort's original purpose was to recapture Burg Ehrenberg, besieged by Bavaria.

-Construction of the facility was not completed until 1741, and after only 41 years it was left alone with the rest of its buildings, until it finally began to collapse, leaving only one castle ruin.
+Construction of the facility was not completed until 1741.
+After only 41 years, it was left alone with the rest of its buildings until it finally began to collapse, leaving only one castle ruined.

-Today, visitors can also see a unique crane from the Baroque era and a lookout tower with a stunning panorama in the fortress in the ruins of the castle.
+Today, visitors can also see a unique crane from the Baroque era and a lookout tower with a stunning panorama of the fortress and the castle's ruins.

 #4 Klause Fortifications